andrewratliff/launchschool/181/LS181_study_guide.md

     of data in a dataset.
 When a primary key is specified in PostgreSQL using PRIMARY KEY, PostgreSQL will create an index to enforce uniqueness as well as preventing NULL values.
+  - A foreign key can refer to two different things.
+First, it can refer to a column that references the primary key of a single row in another table.
+    This is a foreign key column and must have the same data type as the primary key column it is referencing.
+Second, and closely related, it a foreign key constraint.
+This is a constraint that enforces rules on what data is permitted in a foreign key relationship.
+A foreign key constraint perserves refrentail integrity of the database by ensuring that every value inserted into the foreign key column exists in the primary key column of the table being referenced.

 - Create and remove CHECK constraints from a column
   ``` SQL